seyioyemade/oop-school-library/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 OOP school library <a name="about-project"></a>
-**OOP school library** is a tool to record what books are in a library and who borrows them.
+In this project, Imagine that you are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them.
+The app that you will create will allow you to:Add new students or teachers.
+Add new books.
+Save records of who borrowed a given book and when.

 ## :hammer_and_wrench: Built With <a name="built-with"></a>
 - Ruby